 Check your service providers’ perks

 For example, you might be able to score free food delivery if you’re a member of certain online retailers’ programs, or free streaming music if you buy a certain brand of headphones.
-Review your regular bills, subscriptions, and memberships to see what benefits might be available.
+Review your regular bills, subscriptions, and memberships to learn what benefits might be available.
 That way, you never pay for what could be free.

 Curb your impulses

 Ever throw a pack of mints or a celebrity magazine into your grocery cart while waiting on the checkout line?
 Some stores may use this location to hawk pricier goods, from chargers to fancy coffee to cute socks.
-At airports, you’ll see vending machines for stuff you might have forgotten to pack, like headphones and toothbrushes.
+At airports, you’ll find vending machines for stuff you might have forgotten to pack, like headphones and toothbrushes.
 Resist the urge to spend on something you hadn’t intended to, likely don’t need, and could get cheaper when convenience doesn’t come at a higher price tag.

 Understand your health insurance deductible